EMazarakis/EMazarakis.github.io/_posts/2025-5-24-Handling-Corrupted-File-Names-In-Linux.md

 # Introduction
 Many times in your job as a data engineer, you need to manage files on Linux.
-You might need to connect to a Linux server.
-Sometimes these files may have strange names, such as 'this is a file' or '-FileName000'.
+Sometimes these files may have strange names, such as 'test file name' or '-fileTest000'.
 How can you display these files in Linux?

 In the linux folder we have the following two files: